Asking Clarification Questions to Handle Ambiguity in Open-Domain QA: Task Overview

-\paragraph{Task} Given a question, the goal of this task is to determine whether the question is ambiguous or not, as shown in Figure~\ref{fig:overview}(a).
+\paragraph{Task} Given a question and relevant passages, the goal is to determine whether the question is ambiguous or not, as shown in Figure~\ref{fig:overview}(a).
 A question is considered ambiguous if it can be interpreted in multiple ways, each of which is associated with a unique answer, resulting in multiple possible answers.
 A question is unambiguous if it can only be interpreted in one way, thus one possible answer.

-\paragraph{Evaluation} We use standard metrics, such as accuracy, recall, precision and F1, for evaluation.
+\paragraph{Evaluation} For this binary classification task, we use standard metrics, such as accuracy, recall, precision, and F1.